kunjcr2/Jarvisv2.0/README.md

 2. Wait for the wake word "Max" or start speaking commands directly
 3. Speak your command clearly
 4. Say "stop" to end the session

+## Recent Updates

+- Added `src.` prefix to all imports for better module resolution.
+- Improved error handling and modularity across all files in the `src` folder.
+- Enhanced the voice recognition and command processing logic in `Voice.py`.
+- Updated `Agent.py` to include a more robust agent initialization process.
+- Refactored `Tools.py` for better tool management and extensibility.

 ## Contributing